 The first issue is how HST on the transaction should be calculated.
-Because the Assignee’s price will inevitably be higher than the one the Assignor agreed to pay to the Builder, there is an important issue as to whether the difference –being the Assignor’s profit – should be subject to HST (and if so, who will pay it in the transaction).
+Because the new buyer’s price will inevitably be higher than the one the original buyer agreed to pay to the Builder, there is an important issue as to whether the difference – meaning the original buyer’s profit – should be subject to HST (and if so, who will pay it in the transaction).

-This determination hinges on whether the Assignment is a “taxable supply” under the tax legislation, and on whether the Assignor can be considered or deemed a so-called “builder” of the home for HST purposes.
-This, in turn, involves a number of complex legal concepts and factual findings – including the intentions of the Assignor as to whether the home was going to be a primary residence.
+This determination hinges on whether the assignment is a “taxable supply” under the tax legislation, and on whether the original buyer can be considered or deemed a so-called “builder” of the home for HST purposes.
+This, in turn, involves a number of complex legal concepts and factual findings – including the intentions of the original buyer as to whether the home is going to be a primary residence.

 Next, there is the issue of the HST New Housing Rebate.
-In a typical scenario, the Assignor may have been entitled to the HST New Housing Rebate, based on meeting numerous qualifying requirements and stipulations.
+In a typical scenario, the original buyer may have been entitled to the HST New Housing Rebate, based on meeting numerous qualifying requirements and stipulations.
 However, once he or she assigns the Agreement, that eligibility is obviously lost because he or she is no longer taking title to the home on closing.
-Only one HST New Housing Rebate application per dwelling can be made.
+Only one HST New Housing Rebate application per dwelling can be filed.

-But once there has been an assignment, it is the Assignee’s circumstances that will determine whether the opportunity for an HST Rebate exists.
-He or she will have to meet the stipulated legislative requirements, and may either apply directly to the Canada Revenue Agency (CRA), or arrange with the Builder to have the rebate amount credited right at closing.
-(As earlier discussed this is a matter in the Builder’s sole discretion.
+But once there has been an assignment, it is the new buyer’s circumstances that will determine whether the opportunity for an HST Rebate exists.
+He or she will have to meet the stipulated legislated requirements, and may either apply directly to the Canada Revenue Agency (CRA), or arrange with the Builder to have the rebate amount credited right at closing.

-The Assignee may want to take steps to protect his or her position in this regard.
-For example, when negotiating the Assignment Agreement, the Assignee should make the agreement conditional on receiving written confirmation from the Builder that any HST New Housing Rebate will be credited to him or her on closing (assuming that the qualifying requirements are otherwise met).
-Otherwise, if this commitment is not in writing then the Builder, being entitled to exercise its discretion on whether to credit the buyer with the rebate amount on Final Closing, or withhold the credit and can make the Assignee apply to CRA for the HST credit directly after closing.
-Obtaining this commitment in writing is especially important given the likely lack of any direct dealing between the Builder and the Assignee.
+(Note that the new buyer may want to take steps to protect his or her position in this regard.
+For example, when negotiating the Assignment Agreement, the new buyer should make the agreement conditional on receiving written confirmation from the Builder that any HST New Housing Rebate will be credited to him or her on closing (assuming that the qualifying requirements are otherwise met).
+Otherwise, if this commitment is not in writing then the Builder, being entitled to exercise its discretion on whether to credit the buyer with the rebate amount on Final Closing, can withhold it and force the new buyer to apply to CRA directly after closing.
+Obtaining this commitment in writing is especially important given the likely lack of prior dealing between the Builder and the new buyer.